 It contains lists of hotels, B&B, motels, lodges, hostels, serviced apartments, holiday homes etc.

-Yes, we will be releasing apps for both platforms early 2018.
+Yes, we will be releasing apps for both platforms in 2020.

-No, only members of OPR can review and rate i.e, one with a registered account with OPR.
+No, only members of OPR can review and rate i.e, someone with a registered account with OPR.